Load testing with Playwright and Artillery

 Current limitations

-- Only Chrome is available.
+- Only Chromium is available.
 Restricting the integration to just one browser improves startup time performance for large load tests and does not have any consequential effects on the results of load tests themselves.

 Usage